 Industry, services, trade, tourism, construction, agriculture and fishing are the region's main economic pillars.
-Industry, on its own, makes a 32% contribution to the Basque GDP especially since local authorities are encouraging more foreign investment in the region.
+Industry, on its own, makes about 30% contribution to the Basque GDP especially since local authorities are encouraging more foreign investment in the region.
 Steel, textile, aviation, automotive, medical, pharmaceutical and crafts are the main industrial fields.

 Over the years, tourism has also become one of the main economic pillars, not only for its famous tourist areas such as San Sebastian, Bilbao, Pamplona, etc., but also for its tourist facilities and various leisure activities.
 Fisheries and agriculture are also quite active despite modernization.
 In fact, the region owes its fame to the cultivation of corn and vines, apples and cherries, as well as for the production of wine, cheese and many bio products.

-Unemployment rate in 2015 was at 13.8%, that is lower than the Spanish average.
-By the end of the 3rd quarter of 2015, the region had nearly 155,400 unemployed, including 14.71% of expatriates.
-Hence, the Basque Country's labor market is more open to local and foreigner manpower compared to other Spanish cities.
+The unemployment rate is lower than the Spanish average and, by the end of 2016, the region had about 126,000 unemployed.
+The Basque Country's labor market is quite open to local and foreign manpower compared to other Spanish regions.
 Most jobs available are in industry, construction, trade and services fields.
 Those having strong language skills are more likely to be hired in the tourism, hospitality and catering fields.